 Torrent from anywhere and don’t worry about setting up VPN nor DNS leakage.
 That’s because your torrenting is as simple as copy and paste.
 Though, it helps to use a VPN service when you download content directly to your hard drive.

 Don’t worry about seeding, because cloud torrents, including Bitport.io, are pre-configured to seed files to the 1:1 ratio.
 If you want more, contact them, and they’ll configure it to the rate you want.

 Cloud torrenting runs on servers built and dedicated to torrenting alone.
 Everything is optimized for torrenting, and so it’s like owning a torrenting machine with maximum capabilities.
 Downloaded files are also made available on many devices, including Android, iOS, and Smart TVs.

 Starting with cloud torrenting requires only a browser.
 It’s a child play.
 All you need is a device with an internet connection, and an account on one of the services such as Bitport, Nody, or Megabox.
 Register a free account, and you’re good to go.

 These services offer a free account so you can try the services with some limitations on size and number of downloads.

-If you want the best provider stick to Bitport.
+If you want the best provider, stick to Bitport.
 It’s easy to join private trackers and improve your rank with dedicated cloud torrenting service.
-If you love simplicity, Bitport is the wise choice for you.
-It let you download and stream torrents at any time and from anywhere.
+If you love simplicity, Bitport is a wise choice for you.
+It lets you download and stream torrents at any time and from anywhere.